-What's the difference between 802.11b, 802.11g, 802.11a, and draft 802.11n?
+What's the difference between 802.11g and draft 802.11n?

-Currently there are four levels of wireless networking standards, which transmit data at very different maximum speeds.
+Currently there are three commonly used wireless networking standards, which transmit data at very different maximum speeds.
 Each is based on the designation for certifying network standards.
-The most common wireless networking standard, 802.11b, transmits information at 11Mbps; 802.11a and 802.11g work at 54Mbps; and draft 802.11n works at 108Mbps.
+The most common wireless networking standard, 802.11g, can transmit information up to 54Mbps; 802.11a also supports up to 54Mbps, but in the 5GHz frequency; and 802.11n draft specification can connect at up to 300Mbps.
 See the chart on the next page for more detailed information.